SelmanB/Genoob/README.md

 # Genoob

+--*The repo is made public in order to be able to serve for more than 4 people*--

 Genetic Algorithm workplace for the "noober" BOUN Hashcode team

 Library books on "Computational Intelligence" provide plenty of information on the algorithm and its alternatives.
 This also looks useful: http://www.obitko.com/tutorials/genetic-algorithms/index.php